igorwwwwwwwwwwwwwwwwwwww/naegleria/README.md

 You can use Naegleria to compile a brainfuck file into AT&T assembly.
 This can then be assembled using `gcc`, and executed directly.

-    $ bin/compile examples/hello.b > hello.s
+    $ bin/compile arm examples/hello.b > hello.s
     $ gcc -o hello hello.s
     $ ./hello
     Hello World!

 ## Platforms

-Targets 64-bit x86 on linux, specifically gcc.
+- linux 64-bit x86
+- linux aarch64
+- wasm (with WASI)

 ## Limitations

 The compiler uses a fixed-size array of 4000 elements for the cells.
+Good luck!

 ## Performance